Christmas Tree Syndrome

 - Consider purchasing a self-cut tree.
 By cutting your tree yourself you bypass the storage and transportation conditions that promote mold growth.

-- Use a leaf blower to remove as many pollen grains as possible before bringing the tree indoors.
+Use a leaf blower to remove pollen and dirt before bringing the tree indoors.

 - Consider removing the tree from your home sooner, reducing exposure.